Intrinsic Safety Barriers Information

 There are several types of intrinsic safety (IS) devices.
 Galvanic isolators provide intrinsically safe connections and are used to isolate circuits, either optically or with a transformer, in both hazardous and non-hazardous areas.
 Most galvanic isolators require an external power source and are used as signal conditioners.
-Zener barriers are passive devices that contain Zener diodes, resistors and fuses to limit excess voltage and current.
-They divert potentially dangerous energy to ground and are the basic building blocks for all other types of intrinsically safe barriers.
+Zener barriers are passive devices that contain Zener diodes, resistors, and fuses to limit excess voltage and current.
+They divert potentially dangerous energy to the ground and are the basic building blocks for all other types of intrinsically safe barriers.
 Because of resistance, there is always a voltage drop across Zener barriers.
-Some intrinsic safety barriers contain light emitting diode (LED) indicators or replaceable fuses for overvoltage and reverse polarity protection.
+Some intrinsic safety barriers contain light emitting diode (LED) indicators or replaceable fuses for over-voltage and reverse polarity protection.
 Other devices provide protection against short circuits.

 In terms of agency approvals, many national and international organizations certify intrinsic safety barriers.
-Products that bear the UL mark meet published safety standards from Underwriters’ Laboratories.
+Products that bear the UL mark meet published safety standards from Underwriters Laboratories (UL).
 Similarly, devices that bear the CSA mark are certified by the Canadian Standards Association (CSA).
 Internationally, products that conform to European Union standards feature the CE mark and/or meet ATEX standards defined in Directive 94/9/EC.
 The European Committee for Electrotechnical Standardization (CENELEC) and Factory Mutual Research (FM), a non-profit testing organization, also provide approvals.